celo-org/docs/blog/2021-12-06-addtokentocelowallet.md

 If you are trying to add your own token please make sure you have already read Josh's tutorial on [how to make your own ERC20 Token on Celo](https://docs.celo.org/developer-resources/walkthroughs/no-code-erc20).

-Now that you’ve made your own ERC20 Token, you will want to have it display in your Celo Wallet.
+Now that you’ve made your own ERC20 Token, you will want to have it displayed in your Celo Wallet.
 If you don’t currently have Celo Wallet you will need to [download it](https://celowallet.app/setup) first.

 <!-- truncate -->